mkayeterry/usda-fdc-data/README.md

 This repository contains scripts to download and process datasets from the USDA Food Data Central (FDC) for easy analysis and integration into other projects.
 <br/>

+1. **Preprocessing**:
-The preprocessing pipeline consists of three main steps:
+   - The preprocessing pipeline consists of three scripts, each handling a specific data type (Foundation Foods, SR Legacy Foods, and Branded Foods).

-1. **Downloading Data:** The scripts fetch data by scraping information from the USDA FoodData Central (FDC) website.
-There are separate scripts for each dataset: Foundation Foods, SR Legacy Foods, and Branded Foods.

-2. **Processing Data:** Each dataset is downloaded and processed individually.
-The preprocessing involves handling missing values, cleaning, joining, and aggregating data.
-Upon preprocessing completion, the intermediary file is saved, and the downloaded data is deleted (unless keep_files flag is specified).

-3. **Stacking Data:** After processing each dataset, the individual processed files are stacked together to create a single comprehensive dataset and saved as a CSV to the specified or default base directory.
+   - Within each script:
+     - Data is downloaded and read in from URLs gathered in `main.py`.
+     - Only relevant dataframes and columns are kept, unless the `keep_files` flag is specified.
+     - Data is cleaned, merged, aggregated, supplemented, and saved as an intermediary Parquet file.

+2. **Data Stacking**:
+   - Upon completion of individual processing, intermediary Parquet files are read into `main.py`.
+   - The data is stacked together.
+   - Missing values are filled.
+   - The resulting data is saved within the base directory as a CSV file.

+3. **Cleanup**:
+   - Any remaining files other than the complete, processed data are deleted unless the `keep_files` flag is specified.

 <br/>